 “It’s a sign that there is a very living civil society [in Bulgaria],” the diplomat added, visibly moved by the symbol.

-Watch videos of the tearing down of the wall
+Watch videos of the the construction of the wall, its tearing down, and the aftermath

 Credits: Asen Genov